Playing the face card: Dad didn't expect gigantic bank card photo

 It's not clear exactly what happened with the card, or if there was any mistake on Wells Fargo's part.
 The bank lets customers design their own cards, and there's an option that lets you fill a whole card with an image.
 Perhaps a default setting got in the way.
 Wells Fargo didn't respond to a request for comment.

-"My dad isn't blaming anyone," Saundra Urbina explains.
+"My dad isn't blaming anyone," Sandra Urbina explains.
 "It was just a funny misunderstanding on his part."

 Other Twitter users shared similar oh-so-personal cards.